drscream/tm-env/etc/.fonts/spleen/README.md

 - Spleen 16x32: 32 Pt
 - Spleen 32x64: 64 Pt

+### Windows

+Configure the terminal application to use Spleen in size 12, and make sure anti-aliasing is disabled.

 ## License

 Spleen is released under the BSD 2-Clause license.
 See `LICENSE` file for